AlgebraLoveme/AlgebraLoveme.github.io/_posts/2026-08-21-neural-network-certification-1-what-are-we-proving.md

 class outranks **cat**.

 A gradient-based attack, for example, uses information about how the model's loss changes with the pixels.
-It adjusts them in directions that appear more likely to cause a mistake.
-The result is a targeted test of the model rather than a random collection of image changes.
+At each step, it uses this information to change the pixels in a direction expected to cause a mistake.

 Two outcomes are possible:

-- **The attack finds a failure.** We now have a perturbed image of April that the model does not label cat.
+- **The attack finds a failure.** An allowed input makes another class outrank cat.
 That counterexample disproves the robustness claim.
-- **The attack finds no failure.** The images visited by this search did not break the model.
+- **The attack finds no failure.** None of the candidate inputs evaluated by this particular search changed the prediction.

-The first conclusion is decisive.
-The second is not.

 ## Why attack-based testing is incomplete

+Why can the second outcome not prove robustness?
+Within $S_p(x_0,\epsilon)$, each of the $d$ pixel values may vary, and those choices combine.
+For example, a
-Why is a failed attack inconclusive?
-The allowed set changes every pixel, and all those choices combine.
-In the real-valued model, $S_p(x_0,\epsilon)$ contains infinitely many numerical images.
-A digital system uses finite precision, but the number of possible images is still far too large for ordinary enumeration.
+$224\times224$ RGB input has $d=150{,}528$ pixel values.
+In the real-valued model, the set contains infinitely many points.
+A digital system has only finitely many pixel values, but still far too many arrays to enumerate.

-An attack navigates this space intelligently, but it still examines only part of it unless its search comes with a completeness guarantee.
 A stronger attack may find an adversarial input that an earlier attack missed.
-More attacks give us better empirical evidence, but they do not automatically cover every allowed image.

-The logical distinction is:

-- **No attack found a failure.** This is a report about the searches we ran.
-- **No allowed failure exists.** This is a statement about the entire set.

-This is the gap between **not finding a failure** and **proving that no failure exists**.
+If an attack finds no counterexample, none of the inputs it examined violated the property, but every unexamined input in $S_p(x_0,\epsilon)$ remains unresolved.
+Running more attacks may examine more inputs and strengthen the empirical evidence.
+It does not establish the desired claim that no input in
+$S_p(x_0,\epsilon)$ violates the property.
+The difference is coverage:
+**examined inputs** versus **all allowed inputs**.

 ## Certification covers every allowed input

-Neural network certification addresses this gap with a universal claim.
-Let
-$y$ denote the class **cat**.
-Instead of checking selected points in the allowed set, we want to prove
+A certificate must cover the inputs that attacks never visit.
+Let $y$ denote the class **cat**.
+We want to prove

 $$
 \text{for every }x\in S_p(x_0,\epsilon),\qquad
 f_y(x)>f_j(x)\quad\text{for every }j\neq y.
 $$

-In words, cat must have a strictly higher score than every other class for every image in the allowed set.
-If we prove this statement, we have certified **local adversarial robustness** around $x_0$ at radius $\epsilon$.
+The inequality says that cat has a strictly higher score than every other class for every allowed input.
+Proving it certifies
+**local adversarial robustness** around $x_0$ at radius $\epsilon$.

-Certification does not run the network separately on every image.
-It establishes the statement for the whole set at once.
-In this series, a **certificate** is a sound mathematical argument that proves this whole-set statement.
+Because enumeration is impossible, a certificate must reason about the network and the input set without checking every point separately.
+In this series, a **certificate** is a valid mathematical argument that proves the required inequalities for every input in $S_p(x_0,\epsilon)$.

 ## Where the series goes next

-April's photo has taken us from one correct prediction to robustness, adversarial attacks, incomplete testing, and the need for certification.
+Our target is now precise: prove the score inequality over the allowed set.
 The rest of the series follows one small April classifier from its first proof to the results table: